LudwigEnglbrecht/sauvegardeEX/README.md

 # sauvegardeEX

-The sauvegardeEX system combines various extensions of the software [sauvegarde](https://github.com/dupgit/sauvegarde) to enable an improved usability, as well as a broader application in related areas (eg.: Digital Forensics and Digital Twin Mirroring).
+The sauvegardeEX system combines various extensions of the software [sauvegarde](https://github.com/dupgit/sauvegarde) to enable improved usability, as well as a broader application in related areas (eg.: Digital Forensics and Digital Twin Mirroring).
 The "EX" in sauvegardeEX refers to "EXtension".

 ## Architecture

-To make the core functionality of the software sauvegarde, continuous data protection, usable for further applications, the existing client/server architectur was extended by a web server and a frontend for an intuitive usage.
+To make the core functionality of the software sauvegarde, continuous data protection, usable for further applications, the existing client/server architecture was extended by a web server and a frontend for an intuitive usage.
 In addition, in the web server, a modular expandable area was created.

 The architecture consists of a modified version of [sauvegarde](https://github.com/meinlschmidt/sauvegarde), the clients (from which you want to obtain data) the [cdp-forensic-webserver](https://github.com/meinlschmidt/cdp-forensic-webserver)